enterstudio/scikit_learn_keras_demo/README.md

-# scikit-learn and Keras demo (Fall 2017, Machine Learning @ University of Utah)
+# scikit-learn and Keras demos

-This repo contains two ipython notebooks which demonstrate how to use some features of scikit-learn &amp; Keras.
+This repo contains two Jupyter notebooks which demonstrate how to use some features of scikit-learn &amp; Keras.

 ## Step 1: Make sure you have python3 installed